 You can do the same with a monthly sprint, where you purposely overshoot your monthly goal every other month in order to take it easy during the months in between.
 The key is that whether you overshoot your monthly goal or miss it, Harpoon will dynamically adjust throughout the year to keep up with you.

-These are just a few examples where purposely overshooting your monthly goal can make strategic sense.
 We encourage you to experiment with Harpoon's Schedule and try different patterns to see what works best for you.
 Maybe you're more of a "consistent and steady" type of person who does best when your goals are evenly spread out across the calendar.
 Or maybe you work best as a sprinter, pushing extra hard for limited periods of time so you can be rewarded with times of relaxation.
 Either way, be deliberate.
 You're in control.

 Hopefully you're starting to see how powerful a yearly revenue goal can be.
 We've worked backwards from your yearly goal, breaking it down into smaller monthly goals, which has empowered you to plan out your projects and revenue based on your goal progress.
-We've also seen how your revenue goals can help you properly plan for some well-deserved, guilt-free time off.

 Next we'll focus on Rule #3: Bill Your Clients Intelligently.
-Invoicing should be a joyful, stress-free process for both you and your clients.
+Invoicing should be a stress-free process for both you and your clients.
 We'll walk through some best practices for helping you get paid in full and on time.
 Let's do this!

 Disclaimer: Harpoon and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.